bbernardoni/Ascend/README.md

-# Descend
+# Ascend

 Independent game project created by University of Illinois - Urbana Champaign students.

 Summary:
-Descend is an action puzzle 2D platformer created on the Unity game engine.
+Ascend is an action puzzle 2D platformer created on the Unity game engine.

 Credits: